 Enhanced Oil Recovery more commonly referred to as EOR, utilizes CO2 to maximize the removal of oil from reservoirs.
 Captured CO2 from BD3 is transported by pipeline 50 kilometres to nearby oilfields in Weyburn Saskatchewan.
 The commercial sale of CO2 helps to offset the cost of the capture process.

-This freed-up CO2 (about 60% of the original injection) is collected at the surface, compressed, and re-injected.
-The remaining 40% of the injected CO2 stays safely and permanently stored in the oil-depleted reservoir and never comes back to the surface.
+This freed-up CO2 (about 60 per cent of the original injection) is collected at the surface, compressed, and re-injected.
+The remaining 40 per cent of the injected CO2 stays safely and permanently stored in the oil-depleted reservoir and never comes back to the surface.

 The EOR storage in Weyburn has been well demonstrated.
 Over the decade of research, at IEAGHG Weyburn-Midale Project scientists monitored changes in the composition of reservoir fluids due to CO2 injection, by sampling well production fluids.
 These changes have not caused any negative effects in the reservoir or surrounding rocks.
 EOR operation is still active in this oilfield and the CO2 continues to be safely stored.
 Scientists and engineers use the collected data to model and verify safe storage in other geological regions around the world.